DacioMP/DacioMP/README.md

 <p>
 Hello, I'm Matheus Pedrosa.
 I am a Full-Stack Developer from Manaus, Brazil.
-I have a degree in Electronic Engineering with a focus on Embedded Systems from the Universidade do Estado Amazonas.
+I have a degree in Electronic Engineering with a focus on Embedded Systems from the Universidade do Estado do Amazonas.
 I have experience in developing web systems using technologies such as Java, Kotlin, Python, and React. </br>
 </p>

 <h3>Skills 🤹🏻‍♂️</h3>